Manufacture Your Day by GETTING A BETTER HANDLE ON STRESS

 4. Bullying behaviours

 Nobody comes to work to be yelled at and/or belittled.
 Results through bullies are only short-term and cannot be sustained.
-In reality bullies slow everything down and are damaging for the corporate culture.
+In reality, bullies slow everything down and are damaging to the corporate culture.

 5. Non-existent listening skills

 Listen to the voices of the people around you.
 You may learn a thing or two.

 Learn to control your mind and do not allow others to mess with it.
 You are in control of your mind, and with that, you’re in control of your results.